anas-dhf/6stee4/README.md

 ![6stee4](icon.ico)

-6stee4 (Sixty Four) - Base64 EDPS - Encode, Decoder, Printer, Script - For Terminal (including CMD)
+6stee4 (Sixty Four) - Base64 EDPS - Encoder, Decoder, Printer, Script - For Terminal (including CMD)

-There was supposed to be a .exe application link.
-However I failed to make it work with PyInstaller.

-The files keep looking for a specific directory instead of an Absolute Path.

-The project is completely functional though, just make sure you execute the exec.py file.
+Check Release Page for both the complete.py file that contains everything at once!

+Check Release Page to find the .exe version of the app!

+Ignore Most files.
+Just run the following:

+$ python3 complete.py

 There are absolutely no dependencies other than, as visible, Python.

-To run:
+To compile by yourself clone the repo and run:

-python exec.py
+pyinstaller --onefile --icon=icon.ico complete.py

-This command applies to any operating system.
+These commands applies to any operating system.

+Thank you for your support!